-After releasing their debut LP Creatures in 2017, Sweet Crude embarked upon a nationwide tour alongside fellow rising star, Tank and the Bangas—which included a high energy, memorable performance at Levitt Pavilion Los Angeles.
+After releasing their debut LP Creatures in 2017, Sweet Crude embarked upon a nationwide tour alongside fellow rising star, Tank and the Bangas—which included a high energy, memorable performance at Levitt Pavilion Los Angeles and an upcoming solo show at the Levitt AMP Sheboygan Music Series on July 12th.
 They’ve played at festivals such as Bonnaroo, the New Orleans Jazz and Heritage Festival and High Sierra.
 Their song “Parlez-Nous a Boire” was featured twice on the FX program American Horror Story and the group won the Big Easy Award for “Best Rock Band” in New Orleans in 2017.

 Upstate Rubdown at 6pm